-This bill amends sections of the North Dakota Century Code regarding the approval and eligibility of four-year-old programs.
+This bill amends sections of the North Dakota Century Code related to the approval and eligibility of four-year-old educational programs.
 It allows any person or school district seeking to operate a four-year-old program to request approval from the department for a two-year period.
 The bill specifies that programs must be taught by individuals licensed or approved in early childhood education and must comply with various health and safety requirements.
 Notably, it introduces flexibility in enrollment age, permitting children who turn four before December 1 to enroll if the school district determines it is appropriate based on developmental factors.
-Additionally, the application process includes a nonrefundable fee of fifty dollars.

 Adopted by the House Education Committee: 50-11.1-21